E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/DL_MESO_DPD_onGPU/bond_forces_single_GPU/readme.rst

     produce compound AAAA while avoiding expensive process BBBB and CCCC."

 This module add the bond forces to the single GPU version of DL_MESO (DPD).
-These take in account on the itneractiions between different chemical species which allow to create complex molecules more representative of real systems.
+These take in account in the interactions between different chemical species which allow to create complex molecules more representative of real systems.
 An example of an application is the ternary solution where a primary component is bonds interacting with the other two phases.